pbund/blog2/content/posts/2022-12-21-EEM-sync-nosync.md

 ### Asynchronous mode (“sync no”)

-This will run the applet and the matched CLI command independent of each other.
+This will run the applet and the matched CLI command independently (asynchronously) of each other.
 In async mode, you are required to specify the skip parameter to indicate whether to execute the original CLI command.
 Assuming “skip no” is used, in my testing the CLI command was always executed first, then the EEM applet:

 ```
 Router#conf t